AdobeDocs/commerce-marketplace/src/pages/guides/sellers/assurance.md

 - Check databases for proper structure
 - Ensure proper uses of classes, methods, etc

-### Magento Functional Testing Framework (MFTF) testing
+### Functional Testing Framework testing

-MFTF (Magento Functional Testing Framework) tests help assess the critical functionality of a listing within Adobe Commerce.
+The [Functional Testing Framework](https://developer.adobe.com/commerce/testing/functional-testing-framework/) tests help assess the critical functionality of a listing within Adobe Commerce.

-Listing developers must provide an MFTF test suite that includes a smoke test of their submission.
+Listing developers must provide a test suite that includes a smoke test of their submission.
 Developers should also consider providing end-to-end tests that cover the core functionality of their submission.

 These submitted tests are used extensively in the review process for the assurance program.

 ### Performance testing

-Performance testing helps to identify bottlenecks and scalability issues by utilizing the submission along with simulated data and real-world customer activities.
+Performance testing helps to identify bottlenecks and scalability issues by utilizing the submission along with simulated data and real-world activities.
 These tests help developers understand the product's capabilities and identify improvement areas to maintain high-performance standards.

 Listings only pass the performance testing step if they have a low rate of errors and degradation.
 Listings must also retain a response time of less than 200ms.